Red Evo

 Evolution IV (1996)

-Introducing a new Active Yaw Control, replacing the previous viscous LSD, an electronically controlled rear differential that actively splits torque from side-to-side to create a yaw moment, helping to reduce understeer.
+This generation introduced a new game-changing Active Yaw Control, replacing the previous viscous LSD, an electronically controlled rear differential that actively splits torque from side-to-side to create a yaw moment, helping to reduce understeer.

 Power: 276bhp @ 6500rpm